 Website Kina Gbezhgomi Child & Family Services

-The Service Supervisor, the incumbent is responsible for providing clinical supervision, administrative management, guidance, and leadership of assigned staff.
-The position provides progressive leadership in all aspects of case management, including management and administration, along with supervisory case collaboration with agency and community stakeholders.
-The Service Supervisor will provide supervisory coverage and manage the staffing of the Service team to ensure the safety and well-being of children and provide clinical supervision and manage cases in accordance with member First Nations community-based models, Agency policies and Ministry of Child and Youth Services standards and regulations.
+The After Hours Services Supervisor will provide supervisory coverage and manage the staffing of the After Hours Service team to ensure the safety and well-being of children and provide clinical supervision and manage cases in accordance with member First Nations community based models, Agency policies, and Ministry of Child and Youth Services standards and regulations.

 Education and Experience

-- At least three (3) years of successful employment experience within a child welfare environment.
-Applicant must have (2) years of front-line service delivery, plus (1) year of supervisory experience.
+- At least three (3) years of successful employment experience within a child welfare environment with progressive levels of responsibility, including two (2) years in front-line service delivery of Child Welfare

 Knowledge, Skills and Abilities

-- Expert knowledge of Indigenous history, legislative rights, First Nation community models and holistic and indigenous models of healing and wellness.
+- Expert knowledge of Indigenous history, legislative rights, First Nation community models, and holistic and indigenous models of healing and

 Kina Gbezhgomi Child and Family Services